 Nowadays, I place a high value on authenticity and being real, which in today’s business world isn’t quite the norm.
 In her book, Sophia’s transparency about her journey is infectious, and something that drew me in from the start.

 4. Be original in what you do.

-This goes hand-in-hand with a few of the previous points, and is something that just makes sense to me.
+This goes hand-in-hand with a few of the previous points and is something that makes sense to me.
 It’s all about standing out and being different.

-Having an awesome life isn’t the same thing as having a typical (or expected) life—it’s about trying new things, going about them in unique ways, and living the life you want to live—rather the life you think others want you to live.
+Having an awesome life isn’t the same thing as having a typical (or expected) life—it’s about trying new things, going about them in unique ways, and living the life you want to live—instead of the life you think others want you to live.

 5. Live out what you believe.

 The heartbeat of Nasty Gal doesn’t exist in one style or article of clothing.
 It’s in the way we talk, the way we carry ourselves, and the way we see the world.

 In whatever you do, do it wholeheartedly.
 Be sold on your approach to life, and make it everything you are.
 After all, you’re the one in charge.